alistairvu/kepi-lyrics-next/src/lyrics/creation-mission/u-plus-me.md

 It’s love, do it now

-Like a “+” “+” if it adds

-We’re together, we become stronger than two
+Like a plus-plus if it adds, We’re together, we become stronger than two

-This moment, it can’t be stopped

-You know, it’s better, U plus Me equals love
+This moment, it can’t be stopped, You know, it’s better, U plus Me equals love

 It’s Love, U plus Me, U U plus Me, yeah

-You and I who will blindly shine more than any love

-We’re together, never stop us now

-U plus me, it’s love
+You and I who will blindly shine more than any love, We’re together, never stop us now, U plus me, it’s love

 Don’t hesitate, don’t stop, You and me, we got the love